When kids win, we all thrive.

 Because each state relies on a different mix of types of taxes (sales, property, income, etc.), it doesn’t make sense to compare the surcharge to one specific tax in another state.
 However, Michigan currently ranks 14th lowest in the country for average overall effective tax rate, and is lower than all neighboring Great Lakes states.

-SFRC led Michigan's foundational adequacy study in 2018 with an update in 2021, and a supplemental transportation study in 2022.
+SFRC led Michigan's foundational adequacy study in 2018, followed by an update in 2021, and a supplemental transportation study in 2022.
+These expert nonpartisan studies are the basis of the Invest in MI Kids campaign.

-Led by the Education Law Center, this is a 2023 updated costing of the SFRC's adequacy study.
+Led by the Education Law Center, this 2023 updated costing of the SFRC's adequacy study puts clear numbers on the budgetary shortfalls that our schools are facing.

-In 2025, the School Finance Research Foundation found that Michigan school districts will need about $23B to maintain adequate facilities through 2033.
+In 2025, the School Finance Research Foundation found that Michigan school districts will need about $23B to maintain adequate facilities through 2033, highlighting the cost pressures that school districts are under and the urgent need to invest in MI kids.

-Coming soon: The Autism Alliance of Michigan is developing a fair, student-centered model for funding special education in Michigan.
+Coming soon: The Autism Alliance of Michigan is working on a fair, student-centered model for funding special education in Michigan.

-Volunteering is fun and simple.
-Watch this 2 minute conversation to see what it's like and then sign up to collect signatures yourself!
+Volunteering is both fun and simple!
+Check out this 2-minute conversation to see what it's like to collect signatures for our kids.

 Press inquiries please contact info@investinmikids.org